 The retail sector includes users transacting in direct peer-to-peer digital asset transactions through the direct sending of the digital assets over Digital Asset Networks.
-The retail sector also includes transactions in which consumers pay for goods with digital assets through direct transactions or third-party service providers such as BitPay, Coinbase and GoCoin, although the use of digital assets as a means of payment is still developing.
+The retail sector also includes transactions in which consumers pay for goods or services with digital assets through direct transactions or third-party service providers.
+Within their respective networks, the Fund Components are not designed as a means of payment and have not been accepted in the same manner as Bitcoin or Ether due to the Fund Components' relative infancy and because the Fund Components have different purposes than Bitcoin and Ether.